 My work environment is fun.
 We have a monthly themed potluck where everyone participates and brings their best recipes to share.
-Of course, for me the pressure is pretty intense to best represent how awesome vegan food can be! .
+Of course, for me, the pressure is pretty intense to best represent how awesome vegan food can be!
+I had to choose between my Fall Pasta Salad with Sweet Potatoes and Poppy Seed dressing and this yummy salad with roasted pumpkin.
+I decided to go with the roasted pumpkin salad today!

 This month we have a seasonal theme of apples and pumpkins.
 I always try to bring something plant-based and awesome that will knock their socks off.
 I knew that this seasonal pasta salad with roasted pumpkin and apples would be just the thing!